stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 ### Send an all-notes-off when the script unloads

 `onUnload()` runs once, right before the script's state is torn down — the script is being replaced, the module is reset, or the module is removed from the patch.
 It's the only reliable place to clean up notes a script left sounding, since nothing runs afterward to release them.
-Note the JavaScript version overrides `onUnload` with plain assignment, not `let` — see [JavaScript (Elk)](#javascript-elk).
+Note the JavaScript version overrides `onUnload` with plain assignment — `onUnload = function() {...}` or `function onUnload() {...}` both work in QuickJS — see [JavaScript (QuickJS)](#javascript-quickjs).

 JavaScript:
 ```js